How efficiency shapes market impact: Fair pricing

 In contrast to the martingale condition, which only implies that immediate profits are zero when averaged over size, fair pricing means that they are identically zero for every size.
 It implies that no one pays any costs or makes any profits simply by trading in any particular size range.

-The Nash equilibrium is symmetric, i.e. all agents make the same decision.
-(This must be in any case since there is nothing to distinguish them).
-This means that there is a unique order size $n(\alpha) = n_k (\alpha)$ for any $\alpha$, and the distribution of information $p(\alpha)$ implies the distribution of metaorder size $p_N$.
-We can use $p_N$ as a proxy for $p(\alpha)$, which is the key fact allowing us to state our results in terms of the observable quantity $p_N$ rather than $p(\alpha)$, which is much more difficult to observe.
+Since informed traders must formulate order sizes knowing only $\alpha$, the distribution of information $p(\alpha)$ implies the distribution of metaorder size $p_N$.
+We will use $p_N$ as a proxy for $p(\alpha)$, which is the key fact allowing us to state our results in terms of the observable quantity $p_N$ rather than $p(\alpha)$, which is much more difficult to observe.